GRANT CRITERIA for FY2019

 The Department offers grants awards between $1,000 and $5,000.
 We expect to fund successful applicants for the full amount requested, although there are occasional exceptions.

 - Access the application and apply online (through ZoomGrants) starting May 1.

 - Submit application no later than June 19, 2017 (A&H staff assistance ends at 5:00pm MDT on this date.)

-If you’d like to access FY2017 or past applications, please log in here.
+If you’d like to access applications from prior to FY2018, please log in here.

 The Department offers grants between $1,000 and $5,000.
-We expect to fund successful applicants for the full amount requested (although occasionally only a portion is funded).
+Grant recipients are usually awarded the full amount requested.

 Suggestions for Applicants